 Getting rid of fussy pieces is a good idea.

 For your Zen bedroom, silk fabric pillows are enchanting to the eye.
 As reiterated throughout this article, keep your colors down to soft hues.

 The lights in your Zen bedroom should be as simple as possible; with plain white or natural sheer window covers.
 Stay away from elaborate ornamentation of your windows.

-If you need more privacy, use bamboo blinds, as they’d easily harmonize with the room’s natural elements.
+If you need more privacy, use bamboo or wooden blinds, as they’d easily harmonize with the room’s natural elements.